seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "A row containing a mapping between the domain policy of an issuing Certificate Authority (CA) and an equivalent domain policy of the subject certificate's CA."
+            "A row containing a mapping between the domain policy of an issuing Certification Authority (CA) and an equivalent domain policy of the subject certificate's CA."
         INDEX  { cPolicyMappingGroup, cPolicyMappingIndex }
         ::= { cPolicyMappingTable 1 }